 A little history on the dam is as follows:

 “The dam was constructed by early cattlemen, including C.O.
 Barker in 1900.
 It was raised in 1949 by rancher William F. Keys.
 It is situated between Queen Valley and the Wonderland of Rocks near the Wall Street Mill.
 It is a gathering place for desert wildlife, including many species of birds and Desert Bighorn Sheep.

-The start of the hike is well marked and there are signs around the park that will direct you to the area where the trailhead starts if you are driving in your car.
-There is also a large parking lot that was only half full when we were there.
-Given that it was the end of the day, I can see this area being more busy if you come on a weekend as it is one of the most well known and family friendly hikes in the park.
-That being said parking does not seem to be a problem.
+The start of the hike is well marked and if you are driving in your car there are signs around the park that will direct you to the area where the trailhead starts.
+There is also a large parking lot by the trailhead that was only half full when we were there.
+Given that it was the end of the day, I can see this area being more busy if you come on a weekend, as it is one of the most well known and family friendly hikes in the park.

 The dam itself was really cool, especially due to the fact that it was so old and was still in working condition.
-I also enjoyed seeing the sign right at the top of the dam that was carved in the concrete from the brothers that helped build it and what appeared to be a horse trough fashioned out of concrete.
+I also enjoyed seeing the sign right at the top of the dam that was carved in the concrete from the brothers that helped build it.

-From there the trail heads out of the basin that you appear to be in and out into the open desert.
+From there the trail heads out of the basin and into the open desert.
 It is a great place to see the many different types of unique plant life found in this park and especially spend some time with the Joshua Trees.
-When we were there the sun was just setting behind the hills so I was able to get some cool pictures of the sun silhouetting the Joshua Trees.
+When we were there the sun was just setting behind the hills so I was able to get some nice pictures of the sun silhouetting the Joshua Trees.